pasqal-io/qoolqit/docs/tutorials/unit_conversion.md

 print(fig_to_html(fig)) # markdown-exec: hide
 ```

 As expected, the results are exactly the same.
-Our program did not change, and we are running on a perfect device, so the conversion is exact independently of the conversion factors used.
+Our program did not change, and since we are running on a perfect device the conversion is exact, independently of the conversion factors used.
 Only the **physical implementation** of our program has changed.

 ## Running on a realistic device

 Now, let's replicate this experiment for a more realistic device.
-Note that the workflow we will show now is for demonstration purposes, and is not a recommended way to go about writing programs in QoolQit.
+Note that the workflow we will show now is for demonstration purposes, and is not the recommended one for the average QoolQit user.

 We can use the `AnalogDevice`, which unlike the `MockDevice`, has limitations on certain values that can be set.
 This is immediately clear if we try to compile the program as it is to the default settings of the `AnalogDevice`: